Arkmere/FDMS/STATE.md

 migration from browser/localStorage-era state into app-managed state
 B. DST-aware Auto timezone (Europe/London)

-This is a V1 correctness item.
+This was a V1 correctness item.

-Status update
+Status update:

-The core UTC-first timing hardening pass is now complete for the tested strip lifecycle flows.
-The original “DST-aware Auto timezone” label should now be understood as largely implemented at the correctness level for current browser-era runtime behavior, with any remaining timezone-related work now primarily UX/polish unless Stuart reports a regression.
+the core UTC-first timing hardening pass is complete for the tested strip lifecycle flows remaining timezone-related work is now primarily display/configurability/polish unless Stuart reports a regression
 C. Formation continuation / expansion

 Formations are usable but not considered fully complete for V1.

+This is now the next active feature workstream.

 D. Create From workflow

-The older “Duplicate → Create from…” concept is now promoted into V1 scope as the Create From workflow.
+The older “Duplicate → Create from…” concept is promoted into V1 scope as the Create From workflow.

 E. METAR Builder

-New V1 workstream.

 Purpose: